DwarakanathAkkala/Travel-Itinerary-Planner/README.md

 - **Real-Time Directions:** Users can get real-time driving directions from their current location to any itinerary item directly on the map.
 - **Comprehensive Expense Tracker:** Users can add, edit, delete, and categorize trip-specific expenses to monitor their budget in real-time.
 - **Seamless Trip Sharing:** Users can generate a unique, read-only link for their trip to share with friends and family.
 The feature uses the native Web Share API on supported devices for a seamless experience and provides a copy-to-clipboard fallback for others.
+- **Custom Packing List Generator:** A collapsible, interactive checklist for each trip.
+Users can add items, group them into default or custom categories, and track their progress with a visual progress bar as they check items off.
 - **Responsive Design:** The entire application is fully responsive and provides a seamless experience on desktop, tablet, and mobile devices.

 ## Design Decisions or Assumptions